mengucop/lost-and-found-uitm/README.md

-# 🎓 Lost & Found Management System – UiTM FYP
+# 🎓 Lost & Found System – UiTM FYP

 This is a Laravel-based web application designed to help students and staff at UiTM report, track, and recover lost or found items on campus.
 The system provides a user-friendly platform with features tailored to ensure transparency, ethical posting, and efficient item management.